1109akshatverma/Dashboard-in-a-day/Lab 4 - Data Visualization.md

 77. Uncheck the **Show Gridlines** and **Snap to Grid** options to disable these features.

-78. Right-click the page name in the lower-left corner and then click **Rename Page.**
+78. Right-click the page name in the lower-left corner and then click **Rename**.

 79. Rename the page to **Manufacturer**.